 The population of people aged 65 years and older in rural Victoria is projected to grow by some 100,000 people to more than 230,000 by 2031.
 This will represent 15% of Victoria’s population of people and will account for 27% of rural Victoria’s population.
 This demographic shift necessitates the provision of critical goods and services (particularly housing and health care services) to ensure older people are able to remain in their current community, and to attract older people to make rural Victoria their home.
 It also creates an opportunity for rural communities to benefit from the knowledge and experience older people can provide to the community.

-This project will include a needs analysis and gap analysis of services and housing currently available in rural councils, as well as analysis and promotion of opportunities for investment in potential housing or other services from private on non-profit organisations.
+Verso Consulting were commissioned to undertake a needs analysis and gap analysis of services and housing currently available in rural councils, as well as analysis and promotion of opportunities for investment in potential housing or other services from private on non-profit organisations.

 Rural Investment Attraction Program